 The site chosen for the campus was a 550-acre estate in the middle of Westchester County and 35 minutes from New York City.
 Formerly the Strathglass Farm, the land once belonged to Thomas Thomas, a Revolutionary War hero, whose family cemetery is on the property.
 To transform the former cattle farm into a college for thousands of students, SUNY engaged some of the most prominent American architects to design the campus.
 Edward Larrabee Barnes created the master plan, and nine distinguished architectural firms designed specific buildings.
 Construction began on the campus in 1967 and the first building, the Neuberger Museum of Art, was completed in 1971.
 In 1978, construction of the campus complex was completed, and the Performing Arts Center formally opened to the public.

-The first students were admitted in 1968 in the Continuing Education program, and an Educational Opportunity Program was established in Mount Vernon in 1969.
-The first matriculated students, 170 juniors, were admitted in 1971.
-The first commencement was held in 1973 and, in the fall of 1973, the first freshmen entered the college.
+The first continuing education students were admitted in 1968, and an Educational Opportunity Program was established in Mount Vernon in 1969.
+In 1971, Purchase College admitted its first matriculated students, 200 junior transfers, followed by the first full freshman class in 1972.
+The college’s first commencement was held in 1973.

-Today, Purchase College has an enrollment of more than 4,200 students drawn from approximately 41 states and territories and 31 countries.
-The college’s influence as an artistic and intellectual center with a national and international reputation is due to its distinctive academic programs, distinguished faculty, and more than 17,500 alumni who are major contributors to education, science, business, the arts, and entertainment.
+Today, Purchase College has an enrollment of more than 4,200 students drawn from approximately 43 states and 28 countries.
+The college’s influence as an artistic and intellectual center with a national and international reputation is due to its distinctive academic programs, distinguished faculty, and more than 18,000 alumni who are major contributors to education, science, business, the arts, and entertainment.

 Various public reports, including those on student enrollment, student profiles, and retention and graduation rates, are available on the Office of Institutional Research site.